Frequently Asked Questions

 What should I do?

 People who are not currently psychologists or students should register for the Annual Meeting as nonmembers.
-Registration is available here.
+Although advanced registration has ended, they can still register onsite.

 What are my chances of being accepted?